gabrc52/mattermost-to-matrix/README.md

 1. Copy `config.sample.yaml` to `config.yaml` and edit with your own settings.

 > Important Note: If you wish to migrate messages and use this as a bridge as well, please leave `enable_bridge: false`.
-You can set it to `true` once you start the bridge.
+You can set it to `true` after you finish message migration and before you start the bridge.

 2. Export your Mattermost data using the helper script: `export_from_mattermost/download_everything.sh`.
 For more info about specific things that you can export, see [export_from_mattermost/README.md](export_from_mattermost/README.md),